yusof29/yusof29/README.md

 **`Front End Developer`**

 A dedicated and hard-working person seeking to obtain a career in front-end web development.
+I'm more front end focused and love building stuff on the web.
 Through my studies, I've gained a solid understanding of web development concepts and have dedicated a lot of my free time to apply these concepts to real-world scenarios and applications.
 I am currently improving my skills and passionate about clean, minimal design that is easy to access and use.
-I am excited at the prospect of working alongside other excellent developers and taking my skills to the next level.
+I am excited at the prospect of working alongside other excellent developers in a respected company that offers opportunities for career growth and taking my knowledge and skills to the next level.

 ---